Please note: this program has been cancelled for Summer 2020.

 LGBTQIA Students Abroad

 Students of diverse sexual orientations or gender identities will find that the social climate, laws, and norms of other cultures will often differ from the U.S. If you identify as a lesbian, gay, bisexual, trans, or queer student - or if you are still exploring your identity - you may face unique challenges when traveling abroad.
-While in Macedonia there are no legal restrictions on same-sex sexual activity, anti-LGBTQIA violence can occur.
+While in North Macedonia there are no legal restrictions on same-sex sexual activity, anti-LGBTQIA violence can occur.
 There is no discrimination protection for the LGBTQIA community, so students of diverse sexual orientations or gender identities on this program should take extra caution.

 We encourage students who identify as members of the LGBTQIA community to visit the U.S. Department of State website for helpful information about laws and attitudes in this program’s locations, including pre-travel tips and advice on staying safe while abroad.
 You can find additional information and resources on our LGBTQIA Students page.